ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## In Progress

+- **The Lords of Strategy: The Secret Intellectual History of the New Corporate World** by Walter Kiechel

 ## 2018

 - **The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google** by Scott Galloway <span class="primary-color">★★</span>